The CoALA Lab

 Participatory and expertise-driven AI

-How can we scaffold more responsible & participatory AI development practices — incorporating diverse human expertise across the lifecycle from ideation and problem formulation to design and evaluation?
+How can we scaffold more collaborative and participatory approaches to AI development — integrating diverse human expertise (e.g., domain, lived, and technical expertise) across the lifecycle from ideation to problem formulation to design & evaluation?

 8b21c958-71ca-4a7a-b122-ff4e125425d7_rw_1200.png